MMAMark82/my-cloud-guru-learning/README.md

 # my-cloud-guru-learning
-Practice repo to support my studying with A Cloud Guru and Udemy courses.
+Practice repo to support my studying with A Cloud Guru, Code Academy and Udemy courses.
 This is a test repo that will contain training applications as I venture into programming.